Jake Fraley Player Props: Reds vs. Cubs

-Jake Fraley -- with a slugging percentage of .303 in his past 10 games, including zero homers) -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Jameson Taillon on the mound, on May 27 at 7:15 PM ET.
+Jake Fraley -- with a slugging percentage of .297 in his past 10 games, including no home runs) -- will be in action for the Cincinnati Reds against the Chicago Cubs, with Drew Smyly on the hill, on May 28 at 2:20 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Cardinals.
+He had a one-hit showing in his previous game (1-for-5) against the Cubs.

 Jake Fraley Game Info & Props vs. the Cubs